 Once again, CVM had the opportunity to work with our friends in India.
-This project would be a little different as we focused primarily on training pastors and leaders.
 As the word spreads about the effectiveness of our conferences, more and more leaders in more and more places want us to come and teach them.

 We traveled to three different locations for conferences to help leaders and pastors.
 In one place, there was an older man with a lot of questions or "doubts."
 There is always an interesting translation that happens when my friend, Jonathan, translates and someone has a question.
 Asking a question is presented as sharing a doubt.
 The person isn't really doubting but has questions and is trying to understand something.
 This gentleman tried hard to compare the new lessons with the way he had understood things and led people for many years.
 (This is a common occurrence as people struggle with new concepts.)
 Jimmy thought the man would leave and not return by the time afternoon tea was done.
 Instead, the pastor stayed for all three days and by the last afternoon had learned a lot and answered questions using his new knowledge and understanding.